 Vaginal cancer is one of the rarest types of cancer affecting the female reproductive system (gynaecological cancer).

-Each year in Australia, about 80 women are diagnosed with vaginal cancer and it is more common.
+Each year in Australia, about 100 women are diagnosed with vaginal cancer and it is more common in women over 60.

 However, vaginal cancer, particularly adenocarcinoma, can sometimes occur in younger women.